ansys/pysam-sysml2/doc/source/users/api/read_model.rst

 Read your model
 ###############

-One of the goal of the lib is to be able to read and parse the model, through a Python script.
+One of the goal of the lib is to be able to read and parse the model through a Python script.

 The loaded model is stored in a :ref:`Project <L_Project>`.

+.. _Getter:

 Getter
 ======

-To parse the project, you can use different getter.
+To parse the project, you can use different getters.

 Dot access
 ----------

-Using the dot access, you can access to all direct named element of your Sysml element.
+Using the dot access, you can access all direct named element of your Sysml element.
-Also, you can access to some useful top level function, like get_value
+Also, you can access to some useful top level function, like `get_value` for example.